trufflesuite/unleashed/README.md

 - All the fun stuff about NFTs - the rarity, description, image, etc - is part of its **metadata**.
 In this tutorial, the NFT's **`string tokenURI`** will point to where the metadata is stored on [IPFS](https://ipfs.io/).
 - **ERC-4907**
 - The ERC-4907 is an extenstion of the ERC-721 token standard. `ERC4907 proposes an additional role called (user) which can be granted to addresses, and a time where the role is automatically revoked.
 The user role represents permission to 'use' the NFT, but not the ability to transfer it or set users.
-From the official EIP-4907 doc - (https://eips.ethereum.org/EIPS/eip-4907)` Basically it will allow you to add this functionality to any new or pre-existing ERC-721 contract to allow your NFT's to be rented out to other users.
-It does this made possible by adding a new role to the NFT which would be the rentee.
+From the official EIP-4907 doc - (https://eips.ethereum.org/EIPS/eip-4907).`
+Basically it will allow you to add this functionality to any new or pre-existing ERC-721 (using a proxy) contract to allow your NFT's to be rented out to other users.
+It does this by adding a new "role" to the NFT called the rentee.

 Find out more about it [here](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4907.md).